Everything you need to know about the Samsung Galaxy S6

-Ensuring this 15 strong combination of phones is readily available from day one, a number of UK networks and retailers have already confirmed plans to stock the device.
-Among the early adopters will be Three, EE and O2.
-A full list of where to buy the Samsung Galaxy S6 can be found by following the link.
+Ensuring this 15 strong combination of phones is readily available from day one, a number of UK networks and retailers offered extensive pre-order programmes.

 If these standard colour schemes aren’t up your street, fret not, gadget guilders have already confirmed plans to give the handset a 24-carat gold makeover.

 Brining the device into Apple Watch Edition levels of luxury, the 24-carat gold S6 is being produced by the folks at Goldgenie with prices to start from £1,664 excluding VAT.

 If 24-carat gold isn’t high-end enough for you, the handset will also be offered in Rose Gold and Platinum plating.

 Despite having avoided a release clash with its big, MWC announced rivals, the S6’s April 10 touch down saw it coincide with the long awaited Apple Watch release date.

 The Apple Watch might not hit retailers until April 24, but the techy timepiece became available for pre-order starting on the same day as the S6’s in-store release.

 Of course the S6 release date was only part of the phone’s big reveal.
 You want to know what the phone’s like, right?
 Here goes…